-6. The PRA has two complementary primary objectives in respect of insurance supervision - to promote insurers' safety and soundness thereby supporting the stability of the UK financial system and to contribute to securing an appropriate degree of protection for those who are or may become policyholders.
+6. The PRA has two complementary primary objectives in respect of insurance supervision; to promote insurers' safety and soundness, thereby supporting the stability of the UK financial system, and to contribute to securing an appropriate degree of protection for those who are or may become policyholders.
 The financial services that insurers provide are essential in supporting the pooling and transfer of risk, savings and so wider economic activity.
-A stable financial system that is resilient in providing the critical economic functions the economy needs is necessary to support a healthy and successful economy.
+A stable financial system, which is resilient in providing the critical economic functions the economy needs is necessary to support a healthy and successful economy.
+The PRA also has a secondary objective to facilitate effective competition in relevant markets, in so far as is reasonable possible, when pursuing its primary objectives.

 7. Consistent with the Act, it is not the PRA's role to ensure that no insurer fails.
-Rather, the PRA seeks to ensure that any insurer that fails does so in a way that allows for an appropriate degree of protection for policyholders and avoids significant disruption to the supply of critical economic functions.
-Nevertheless, failure is not costless.
-Consequently, the PRA expects a given level of resilience to failure from all insurers.
+Rather, the PRA seeks to ensure that any insurer that fails does so in a way that allows for an appropriate degree of protection for policyholders and avoids significant disruption to the supply of critical economic functions to customers and other counterparties.